From coins to molecules: why energy spreads

 Disorder is more probable than order because there are so many more ways of achieving it.
 Thus coins and cards tend to assume random configurations when tossed or shuffled, and socks and books tend to become more scattered about a teenagers room during the course of daily living.
 But there are some important differences between these large-scale mechanical, or macro systems, and the collections of sub-microscopic particles that constitute the stuff of chemistry.

-The relative populations of the quantized translational, rotational and vibrational energy states of a typical diatomic molecule are depicted by the thickness of the lines in this schematic (not-to-scale!) diagram.
-The colored shading indicates the total thermal energy available at a given temperature.
+← The relative populations of the quantized translational, rotational and vibrational energy states of a typical diatomic molecule are depicted by the thickness of the lines in this schematic (not-to-scale!) diagram.
+The colored shading indicates the total thermal energy available at an arbitrary temperature.
 The numbers at the top show order-of-magnitude spacings between adjacent levels.
-It is readily apparent that virtually all the thermal energy resides in translational states.

 As the number of molecules and the number of quanta increases, the number of accessible microstates grows explosively; if 1000 quanta of energy are shared by 1000 molecules, the number of available microstates will be around 10600— a number that greatly exceeds the number of atoms in the observable universe!
 The number of possible configurations (as defined above) also increases, but in such a way as to greatly reduce the probability of all but the most probable configurations.
 Thus for a sample of a gas large enough to be observable under normal conditions, only a single configuration (energy distribution amongst the quantum states) need be considered; even the second-most-probable configuration can be neglected.